jbcodeforce/yarfba/docs/serverless/lambda.md

 Use the Lambda CloudWatch metric named `ConcurrentExecutions` to view concurrent invocations for all or individual functions.
 To estimate concurrent requests use:  **Request per second * Avg duration in seconds = concurrent requests**

-Lambda scales to very high limits, but not all account concurrency is available immediately, so requests could be throttled for a few minutes in case of burst.
+Lambda scales to very high limits, but not all account's concurrency quota is available immediately, so requests could be throttled for a few minutes in case of burst.

 There are two scaling quotas to consider with concurrency.
 Account concurrency quota (1000 per region) and burst concurrency quota (from 500 to 3000 per min per region).
 Further requests are throttled, and lambda returns HTTP 429 (too many requests).

-Use Concurrency limit to guarantee concurrency availability for a function, or to avoid overwhelming a downstream resource that our function is interacting with.
+Use `concurrency limit` to guarantee concurrency availability for a function, or to avoid overwhelming a downstream resource that the function is interacting with.

 If the test results uncover situations where functions from different applications or different environments are competing with each other for concurrency, we probably need to rethink the account segregation strategy and consider moving to a multi-account strategy.